FzJo/FzJo/README.md

 * 👨‍💻 I’m currently working on these Skills : HTML5 / CSS3 / PHP / JS
 * 📖 Next I would like to learn React or Vue
-* 🔭 Next to the next humbly become a (good) developer never stop to learn
+* 🔭 Next to the next humbly become a (good) developer never stop learning